How To Sew Your Own Clothes

 Have you tried sewing your own garments?
 I’d love to hear about the clothes you’re making in the comments below!

 Sonya Philip is an artist, designer, and teacher.
-Four years ago, Sonya started 100 Acts of Sewing, making dresses while documenting the process.
+Years ago, Sonya started 100 Acts of Sewing, making dresses while documenting the process.
 Since then she has made it her mission to convince people to sew their own clothes.
 When not covered in bits of thread, she can be found knitting another shawl or cardigan.
 Sonya lives in San Francisco with her family.